firetech/dotfiles/README.md

 Dotfiles
 ========

-My configuration files for ZSH, vim etc.
+My configuration files for ZSH, vim etc. The files are best suited for Debian and derived Linux distros, but at least the ZSH config is quite adaptive.

 Installation
 ============